Kmerki1/FileStructProj/README.md

 and ran through Visual Studio Code or other IDE.

-User must input a command, hit enter, and then give the file or directory that they want to work with.
+User must input a command, hit enter, and then give the file or directory that they want to work with, some commands may ask for additional input, like the write command.

 Commands:
 - create: Create files or folders